asval211/microsoft_movie_analysis/README.md

 Next, pick some writers who are profitable.
 Finally, pick a release date based on the genre.

-Here is an example of how to embed images from your sub-folder:

 ### Visual 1
 ![graph1](./images/PopGenres.png)